How augmented reality put five Madonnas on stage at once

 Sponsored Links

 The avatars (not holograms, so they weren't visible to the naked eye) wove in and out of the inventive performance, bursting into butterflies and puffs of smoke.
-There were a number of environmental effects that livened up the show, including digital rain, clouds, greenery and splashes of color, which married with the physical side in an attempt to tell a cohesive story.
+There were several environmental effects that livened up the show, including digital rain, clouds, greenery and splashes of color, which married with the physical side in an attempt to tell a cohesive story.
 Madonna has reinvented herself countless times over her storied career, so it's perhaps little surprise that she tried something like this, a spectacle for which she reportedly paid $5 million.

-Jamie King, Madonna's long-time creative director said he was looking for something special for the BBMAs.
+Jamie King, Madonna's long-time creative director, said he was looking for something special for the BBMAs.
 "After meeting with [Madonna's manager] Guy Oseary, we settled on the idea of incorporating augmented reality into the performance," he told Engadget.
 "I wanted to explore a way to involve her Madame X personas into the performance as well as the possibility of the real Madonna actually being able to perform with [them]."

 The team brought the concept to a new creative AR company called Sequin, which took on the challenge of piecing the performance together.
 While it was the first time Madonna and Maluma performed the song live, it also marked the first project for Sequin.